Feedback Control of a Recirculating Bioreactor with Electrophoretic Removal of Inhibitory Extracellular DNA: Bioreactor Model and Structural Observability

 The kinetic parameters were identified from experimental datasets describing aerobic growth of \textit{Saccharomyces cerevisiae} in fed-batch conditions, reported in~\cite{deAlteriis2023, Mazzoleni2015}.
 Since the available data correspond to fed-batch operation, the model~\eqref{eq:model} was reduced to its classical chemostat formulation by setting $D_{\mathrm{rec}} = 0$ and $\delta = 0$.
 Parameter estimation was performed by nonlinear least squares, minimizing the discrepancy between model predictions and experimental measurements of biomass, substrate, and extracellular DNA concentrations.
 The resulting parameter values and their confidence intervals are summarized in Table~\ref{tab:parameters}, and the fitting results are shown in Fig.~\ref{fig:fitting}.
 The inhibition threshold $x_{\mathrm{crit}}$ was obtained from prior experiments on extracellular DNA effects in microbial systems, while the filtration efficiency $\alpha$ was estimated from preliminary tests on a prototype of the electrophoretic filter.
-We remark that the confidence intervals in Table~\ref{tab:parameters} reflect the precision of the least-squares fit.
-In practice, biological systems exhibit significantly larger variability due to strain differences and environmental conditions; this motivates the $\pm 15\%$ perturbation range adopted in the robustness analysis of Section~\ref{sec:validation}.